JessemanGray/RedThread/README.md

 # RedThread
-A simple tool to analyze most popular reddit threads.
+A tool to trace and analyze most popular reddit threads.
 Some light sentiment analysis.